Kitchen sinks are a focal point in today’s kitchen. Sinks determine the base cabinets and impact the layout of the kitchen.

-At the sink you do your all food preparation and cleaning.
+You do your all food preparation and cleaning at the sink.
 We will look at the different considerations to buying the right kitchen sink.

 You first need to determine the size of your sink by measuring the base cabinet.

 The normal base cabinet sizes are typically 24”, 27”, 30” 33”, 36” or 42”.
 You may want to buy a large sink, but remember there will be less counter space left over.

 Drops in from above and has a rim edge that overlaps the counter.
 These types of sinks are usually installed in Formica or any other counter material.

 They can be tougher to clean.
 The rim of the sink sits on the counter and food and dirt is caught around the edge of the sink.
 If you have Formica counters you have no choice but a top mount sink.

 Mounted from underneath a solid countertop (granite, marble, corian, and any composite material).